Dysbiosis: Probiotics

 The World Health Organization defines probiotics as "live microorganisms, which when administered in adequate amounts, confer a health benefit on the host".
 The benefit of using probiotics to treat dysbiosis related diseases lies in its ability to treat the underlying cause of said diseases.
 Some benefits include their ability to suppress inflammation in the microbiome and disrupt colonization by pathogens.

 Excessive use of antibiotics, IBD, obesity, diabetes, cardiovascular disease, and many more ailments are related to interruptions in the microbiome(dysbiosis), especially in the human gut.
 Probiotics can promote healthier microbial function by introducing or reintroducing helpful bacteria to strengthen the weaknesses presented in a dysbiotic microbiome.
 It is essential to recognize that such circumstances are beneficial bacteria that occur more frequently than harmful ones.
 Probiotics can be utilized in aiding existing conditions and preventing such diseases by instituting anti-inflammatory properties and improving immune cell function.

 The human gut contains a wide diversity of bacteria and can easily be disrupted through diet, medicinal usage, diseases, and many others.
 Probiotics have proven influential in returning the intestinal microbiota to homeostatic balance and improve intestinal health.

 Probiotics contain anti-inflammatory properties that assist in the prevention and treatment of intestinal diseases due to microbial dysbiosis.
 More research is needed to understand better the many benefits probiotics can offer for multiple forms of dysbiosis.
-Lactobacillus is the most researched single strain of probiotic bacteria.
+Lactobacillus is the most researched genus of probiotic bacteria.
 It is sold to consumers for gut health either as a single strain or part of a multi-strain formulation.
-To date, the most clinically researched multi-strain probiotic with over 70 human clinical trials since the 1990s for various forms of dysbiosis is the De Simone Formulation.
-The formulation was first sold and researched under the brand name VSL#3 until 2016 when the makers of VSL#3 changed their formulation.
-Since 2016, the original formulation known as the De Simone Formulation is sold under various regional brand names including Visbiome in the United States and Canada plus Vivomixx in Europe.
-Studies since 2016 reference the probiotic either by its formulation name (De Simone Formulation) or regional brand name.